dinkwiz/dinkwiz.github.io/_posts/2020-07-14-Jekyll-Easy-Way.md

 To start a new blog post: I suggest you edit an existing post and copy the YAML information (including dashes at the start and end).
 You can then:

-a.
-Add a new blank file.
+1. Add a new blank file.
-b.
-Name the file in the Jekyll format: code(yyyy-mm-dd-title.md)
+2. Name the file in the Jekyll format: code(yyyy-mm-dd-title.md)
-c.
-Paste the YAML information from a previous post and edit date, title. etc.
+3. Paste the YAML information from a previous post and edit date, title. etc.
-d.
-Add your post content underneath the final YAML dashes, using markdown to format it.
+4. Add your post content underneath the final YAML dashes, using markdown to format it.
-e.
-Commit the file and view it in your site's blog.
+5. Commit the file and view it in your site's blog.